For more insights relevant to the in-house legal space, please sign up to our blog.

 Since then we have embarked on another growth agenda with the LFG business as a base.
 Earlier this year we acquired Alkane Energy and now have three divisions: the original renewable Landfill Gas (LFG) division; a baseload Coal Mine Methane (CMM) business; and a Power Response (PR) business.

 From a day to day perspective, the type of work that the in-house legal team deal with has always been varied but given this evolution the scope of experience we get has expanded significantly.
-We are now at the point where we are looking to expand the legal team by hiring two additional lawyers with a real breadth of commercial and real estate work.
+We are now at the point where we are looking to expand the legal team by hiring additional lawyers with from a range of commercial legal disciplines, since we have a real breadth of legal work to offer.

 What is perhaps most commendable is that, through this expansion, the underlying culture and positive dynamic of the business has stayed the same.